jroberayalas/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 * 5 - STANDING
 * 6 - LAYING

-Once the the measurements on the mean and standard deviation for each feature were extracted, the data set is left with the same 10,299 observations, each with an identifier, an activity label, and only 66 features from the extraction.
+Once the measurements on the mean and standard deviation for each feature were extracted, the data set is left with the same 10,299 observations, each with an identifier, an activity label, and only 66 features from the extraction.
 The features' names use the same description given in **Data Set Features**.
+In all the names, the group of parentheses, that appears in the original names, were removed to facilitate the reading.
 The final list is given below:

 1. subject
 2. activity